varadfromeast/SpeechToText-Prescriptions/README.md

 ## Running the Application

+Go to where the directory is cloned.
+Open cmd/terminal and type node server.js.
+Open localhost:3000 in google chrome browser.
 Speak into a microphone as per the format, the text will then be visible in the textbox.
 Click the arrow button to generate the prescription.

 ## Deployment

 Planning on deploying on Heroku for public use.